-Reformat, or pull excerpts from your blog posts to use on social media.
+Reformat, or pull excerpts from your blog posts on social media.
 Consider using live Q&A videos to engage your audience, too.
 Answering their questions will help you demonstrate your experience and expertise.

 Consider joint venture partnerships with influencers (someone who already has influence over and access to your target market) as they can help you expand your reach.
-An influencer can promote your product or service, then direct customers to your website.
+For example, an influencer can promote your product or service, then direct customers to your website.

-Don’t forget to keep up-to-date with any social media marketing trends as well.
+Don’t forget to keep up-to-date with any social media marketing trends.
 Tracking the trends will help you remain relevant.

-Be careful not to fall into the trap of Flavor of the Day Marketing though.
+Be careful not to fall into the Flavor of the Day Marketing trap.
 The marketing you do must make sense!
 Keep reading to learn more about that.

 ➐ Analyze And Optimize

 Any proper inbound marketing strategy must include a means to monitor its performance.
-You must have a way to determine what’s working as well as what’s not working based on performance goals you have set.
+It would be best if you had a way to determine what’s working and what’s not working based on the performance goals you have set.
 Then and only then can you properly analyze and optimize your marketing campaigns.